What are the Most Popular Farrow & Ball Neutral Paint Colors? These are the 5 Best-Selling Shades

 2. Dimity

-Dimity is another top neutral paint and a Farrow & Ball bestseller.
+Dimity is another great neutral and a Farrow & Ball bestseller.
 It is a slightly darker neutral shade but the perfect color for those who are looking for a little more shadow and depth.
 'Moving towards the warmer whites, we find this gem,' says Patrick.
 'It has just a little red through and therefore an ideal choice for those nervous about poorly lit rooms.

 'You can use it as a wall color and team it with Pointing on your woodwork or use it as a ceiling color when decorating your room in our softest red, Red Earth — this will feel much less harsh than a pure white.'